Tips For Your First International Flight

 Important items stay with you at all times.
 All.
 Times.

-7. Demonstrate a positive and flexible attitude!
+Yup, this is my final tip for flying internationally.
+Demonstrate a positive and flexible attitude!

 Your first time flying internationally might feel like a stressful experience.
 The packing, jetlag, rushing to the airport.
 Not to mention, long haul flights might even terrify you!